uwcse441/web-cse441-sp15/index.md

 ## Course Description

-Students will work in groups of four on a single project that parallels the experience of delivering a high-fidelity interactive prototype within a company or with a customer.
+Students will work in groups of three or four on a single project that parallels the experience of delivering a high-fidelity interactive prototype within a company or with a customer.

 Students are expected to already possess knowledge of appropriate HCI methods, and will focus on independently applying those methods in their work.
 There will therefore be little or no lecture material in this course.
-Course staff will instead work closely with students to advise on their group project.
+Course staff will instead work closely with students to critique and advise on their group project.

-Prerequisite: CSE 440 or instructor's permission
+Prerequisite: CSE 440 or instructor's permission.

 ## Project Scope

 Students will propose, design, and develop a high-fidelity interactive prototype.
 The definition of "high-fidelity interactive prototype" will be negotiated with each group according to the nature of their project.
 For example, a group delivering a mobile application or website will be expected to provide a complete interactive experience.
-But the implementation of that experience might be unlikely to scale in a large deployment, or might be limited in some other regard.
+But the prototype of that experience might be unlikely to scale in a large deployment, or might be limited in some other regard.

 Project process will include: